GSA/ficam-management/_governance/01_esc.md

 The Identity, Credential, and Access Management (ICAM) Executive Steering Committee (ESC) governs your ICAM projects and workstreams and aligns ICAM services and management with your agency's mission.
 The agency's executive leadership will charter the ESC.

-An ICAM ESC should include the following personnel:
+An ICAM ESC can include the following personnel:

 - Chief Information Officer (CIO)
 - Chief Financial Officer (CFO)